Monday, April 30, 2018

 and preparing them for storage is important.
 PWM

-Students that live in the dorms are used to taking out
+Students who live in the dorms are used to taking out

 the trash, so, this was not a new experience :) PWM